emilyz18/deja-dwell/README.md

 3. Preference updating based on swap and feedback demand
 4. Actual swiping of each selection
 5. Allow the landlord to list multiple properties
-6. Once match, enable landlord and tenant to interact
+6. Once matched, enable the landlord and tenant to interact
     - Chat message
     - Contact exchange
     - Interview process